AMWA-TV/nmos-parameter-registers/tags/grouphint.md

   - **Description:** Group description tag that can be used in a JSON description for an NMOS resource v1.0.
   - **Proponent:**  [Grass Valley, a Belden brand](http://grassvalley.com/) (contact [Serge Grondin](https://github.com/sagrondin))

-This document describes an application of the AMWA IS-04 “tags” structures to enable control systems to identify relationships between NMOS resources listed in a registry or node.
+This document describes an application of the AMWA IS-04 â€œtagsâ€ structures to enable control systems to identify relationships between NMOS resources listed in a registry or node.

 ## Introduction

-Since AMWA IS-04 v1.0, NMOS resources contain a “tags” field that has not been used in a standard way.
+Since AMWA IS-04 v1.0, NMOS resources contain a â€œtagsâ€ field that has not been used in a standard way.
 However when the control systems are trying to control multiple NMOS devices there is no defined way of representing related resources together.

 The initial goal of the group hints definition is to have an easy way of identifying natural groups of sources and destinations.
 This document defines a clear way of identifying natural groups in the NMOS registry but it does not limit usage of these tags to natural grouping.
 The only requirement is to respect the rules for natural grouping.